CybinTalus/docker-pihole-unbound/README.md

 # Pi-Hole + Unbound on Docker

+## Cybin's notes

+The two container setup will be studied for future NAS use

 ### Use Docker to run [Pi-Hole](https://pi-hole.net) with an upstream [Unbound](https://nlnetlabs.nl/projects/unbound/about/) resolver.

 This repo has 2 different `docker-compose` configs-- choose your favorite.
 The `two-container` config may work better on Synology due to usage of `macvlan` networking which helps prevent port conflicts with the host.